See below for some of our most Frequently Asked Questions

 When and how do I pay for a programme?

-Payments can be made via BACS transfer, by credit card or by cheque.
+Payments can be made via BACS transfer or by credit card.
 You do not need to pay at the time you apply for a programme.
 We will send you an invoice (normally via email) for the total amount shortly before a course starts.
 Please pay within 14 days of receiving your invoice.
 Once you have received an invoice from us, you can also pay your course fees by credit/debit card (payment details are on the invoice).
 All programmes will require your accounts payable (or equivalent finance officer/payments) contact details as part of the application process.

 Certain school business manager programmes qualify for government-backed loans (Advanced Learner Loans) and other assistance schemes, such as Enhanced Learning Credits for former MOD employees; eligibility conditions apply for these so please refer to the relevant programme pages for further information.
 In addition, trailblazer apprenticeship funding will be available for certain courses during 2017 once trailblazer and apprenticeship details have been approved - please see our home page and relevant course pages for further details during the year.